Skip to content

 • ABSTRACTGATEWAY_VOICE_REMOTE_BASE_URL / ABSTRACTGATEWAY_VOICE_REMOTE_API_KEY: remote voice endpoint used by AbstractVoice.

-• GET /api/gateway/discovery/capabilities: reports installed packages plus AbstractCore capability plugins for voice, audio, vision, and future music; also returns capabilities.contracts.version=1 with thin-client feature gates for AbstractFlow, AbstractAssistant, AbstractCode, shared run input/history endpoints, direct voice/audio/image endpoints, workflow-backed image generation, and provider/session prompt-cache controls
+• GET /api/gateway/discovery/capabilities: reports installed packages plus AbstractCore capability plugins for voice, audio, vision, and music; also returns capabilities.contracts.version=1 with thin-client feature gates for AbstractFlow, AbstractAssistant, AbstractCode, shared run input/history endpoints, artifact search/import/export, direct voice/audio/image/video/music endpoints, workflow-backed image/video generation, and provider/session prompt-cache controls

-• GET /api/gateway/voice/voices: proxies AbstractCore /v1/audio/voices when ABSTRACTGATEWAY_ABSTRACTCORE_SERVER_BASE_URL or ABSTRACTCORE_SERVER_BASE_URL is configured; otherwise returns static Gateway/env voice descriptors.
+• GET /api/gateway/voice/voices: proxies AbstractCore /v1/audio/voices when ABSTRACTCORE_SERVER_BASE_URL is configured; otherwise returns static Gateway/env voice descriptors.

 • GET /api/gateway/audio/speech/models: proxies AbstractCore /v1/audio/speech/models when configured.